raphCode/master-thesis-muzero/approach.typ

 problem.
 @simsiam

-!effz, on the other hand, operates in an !rl setting rather than a self-supervised one.
+However, !effz operates in an !rl setting rather than a self-supervised one.
 This means that the !env provides explicit training data in the form of !obs and !rs.
 This data is used to train the !nets in a supervised manner, requiring them to generate diverse !ps, !vs, and !rs from a given !obs and !seq of !as.